A Helpful Guide to Installing ADA Compliant Signage

 Title III prohibits discrimination based on disability in places of public accommodation.

 The key here is what’s considered “public accommodation?”
 From a legal perspective, it’s just about anything involved in people accessing a public space.
+In other words, any space that is not owned by someone.

 To clarify, eCommerce websites (where there are no brick-and-mortar outlets) are included in the ADA.
 While thousands of lawsuits have focused on website accessibility, it should be noted that the legal emphasis revolves around the overall spirit of ADA Title III.